ballates/ballates/README.md

 - 👋 Hey , I’m be4183al that's my pseudo or just call me Beno.
 - 👀 I’m interested in Artificial Intelligence (AI) Analysis.
-- 🌱 I’m currently learning AI in IA SCHOOL in Paris / I've started work for POLYNOM in Data Scientist position
+- 🌱 I’m currently learning AI in IA SCHOOL in Paris / I've started working for POLYNOM in Data Scientist position
 - 💞️ I’m looking to collaborate on project related to AI, any new opportunies are welcomed
 - 📫 How to reach me is to e-mail at mbairo.allatessem@gmail.com for new collaborations.